ttnleipzig/.github/profile/README.md

 ![Leipzig Panorama](./profile/panorama.png)

-IoT is our passion.
+> IoT is our passion.
 We love to build things and connect them to the Internet.
 We are a community of people who are interested in the Internet of Things and want to build a network of connected devices in Leipzig.
 We are a part of the global LoRaWAN network, which is a low power wide area network (LPWAN) designed to wirelessly connect battery operated “things” to the Internet in a regional, national or global network.

+## 👩‍💻 Current publications

-## 📺 Latest YouTube Videos
+### 📺 YouTube

 <!-- YOUTUBE:START -->
 - [Arduino Projekt Booster](https://www.youtube.com/watch?v=V0zbww-wsuQ)
 <!-- YOUTUBE:END -->

-### 📖 TTN Blog Posts
+#### 📖 TTN blog posts

 <!-- TTN:START -->
 - [#013 Bastelrunde - Arduino über eine Webseite installieren und Konfigurieren](https://www.thethingsnetwork.org/community/leipzig/post/013-bastelrunde-arduino-%C3%BCber-eine-webseite-installieren-und-konfigurieren)